 One common form of friendly fraud is when a customer doesn't recognize a transaction on their credit card statement and immediately reports it to their bank as a suspicious charge.

-Even if they eventually realize that it's a charge they intended to make, it may be too late to keep the chargeback from being recorded against your merchant account.
+Even if the customer eventually realizes that the charge is connected to a purchase they made, it may be too late to keep the chargeback from being recorded against your merchant account.

-Make sure your payment descriptions will be clearly identifiable to your customers.
-For instance, if you do business under more than one name, make sure the company name on the payment description matches the name of the online storefront.
+Make sure your merchant descriptor will be clearly identifiable to your customers.
+For instance, if you do business under more than one name, make sure the company name on the merchant descriptor matches the name of your online storefront.
 Also make sure the description includes a working phone number so that customers have a chance to contact you first before they go to their bank.

 If it's easy for them to reach you, and you then listen attentively to their complaints and make every effort to provide a satisfactory solution, there won't be any need for a chargeback.

 In almost every scenario, a direct refund will end up costing you less than a chargeback.

 Online subscription services are especially susceptible to friendly fraud chargebacks.
 Many customers forget to cancel subscriptions before free trial memberships expire, or they let unused subscriptions run on for a long time and then panic, rushing to their banks to try and get months' worth of charges back all at once.

 Try to reach out to your customers to keep subscriptions on their radars, make it easy to cancel subscriptions, and be generous when it comes to giving refunds to customers who are canceling subscriptions they haven't used in months.
 If customers who forgot to cancel know they can contact you for a refund, you should see fewer of these situations turn into chargebacks.